RonnieGarcia1/RonnieGarcia1/README.md

-- 👋 Hi, I’m @RonnieGarcia1
+- 👋 Hi, I’m Ronnie Garcia
+- Born & Raised in New York City.
-- 👀 I’m interested in creating apps & reverse engineering
+- 👀 I’m interested in developing robust websites & webapps across multiple platforms.
-- 🌱 I’m currently learning Javascript, Python 🐍 , & Swift
+- 🌱 Currently enrolled in a Google funded 1 yr Full Stack Web Development Boot Camp

 <!---
 RonnieGarcia1/RonnieGarcia1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.